lmullen/lincolnmullen.com/source/_posts/2014-09-30-gender-package-now-on-cran.markdown

 > gender of a name, and it is able to report the probability that a name
 > was male or female.

-The package was based on an idea by [Cameron Blevins][] and includes contributions from [Ben Schmidt][].
+The package was based on an idea by [Cameron Blevins][], with whom I'm collaborating on a related article, and it includes significant contributions from [Ben Schmidt][].

   [Gender]: http://cran.r-project.org/web/packages/gender/index.html